joshconkel/SecureCodeReviewBot/README.md

   gate:      { ... }
 ```

 The gate policy lives inside `agents.gate.user_template` and can be overridden at runtime with `--policy path/to/policy.txt`.
+For more information on what that file should contain and it's format, see the `gate_policy.md` help file.

 ---